-Join Gabriel Corbett for an in-depth discussion in this video Sending updates, part of Up and Running with eDrawings.
+Join Gabriel Corbett for an in-depth discussion in this video Sending updates, part of Learning eDrawings.

 Once an eDrawing has been reviewed and replied to, now we can send this file to…e-mail or share it with a cloud.
 There are services like DropBox and Google…drive which are perfect for this.
 One of the key benefits of using eDrawings…is that each users comments are saved under that user's name.…That way when you are reviewing that file you can see who reviewed each part of the design.…eDrawing files are small and compact and easy to share, the first step though is…saving out the file.
 If I click on the Save icon up here at the…top it just saves all the comments and the file exactly as you see it.…However I have a few other options.
 Under File I'm going to Save As and if I…click on this drop down here I can see all the various files types that I can Save As.…